ayshahrah/seg/index.md

 ## Welcome to Software Engineering Guide

 Software Engineering Guide (SEG) is a curated list of high-quality and free self-learning materials in software engineering domain.
 SEG is organized into specialized tracks (role-based) that cover the entire software development life cycle (SDLC) and represent the most popular working roles related to software engineering.
 Each track has a set of online learning resources that are organized into four levels: foundation, basic, intermediate, and advanced.
-Each level has three categories of leering resources: MOOCs, webinars, and others.
+Each level has three categories of learning resources: MOOCs, webinars, and others.

 ### Motivation